IsaacScript/isaacscript/docs/function-signatures.md

 ### MC_POST_NEW_LEVEL_REORDERED

-Similar to the vanilla callback of the same name, but fires in the correct order with respect to the PostNewLevel and the PostNewRoom callbacks:
+The same as the vanilla callback of the same name, but fires in the correct order with respect to the PostGameStarted and the PostNewRoom callbacks:

 PostGameStarted --> PostNewLevel --> PostNewRoom